Royal Solomon Islands Police Force: Structure

-The RSIPF is headed by the Commissioner for Police who report to the Minister of Police, National Security, Correctional Services.
+The RSIPF is headed by the Commissioner of Police who reports to the Minister of Police, National Security, Correctional Services.
 Historically, several Commissioners have been expatriates under contract.
 On 22 December 2006, an Australian Federal Police officer, Shane Castles, then serving as the Commissioner under a contract funded by the Australian government was declared by the Solomon Islands Government to be an "undesirable immigrant" while he was out of the country and was not allowed to return.

 The RSIPF structure includes two deputy commissioners.
 The Deputy Commissioner Operations manages the portfolios of 'National Capital and Crime Prevention' and 'Provincial Policing', both of which are supervised by assistant commissioners.
 The Deputy Commissioner National Security and Operations Support managed the portfolios of 'National Operations' and 'Corporate Support', again both of which are supervised by assistant commissioners.

 The RSIPF Police Media Unit reports directly to the Chief of Staff.

 The RSIPF Professional Standards and Internal Investigations Unit monitors police discipline and performance.

-The Solomon Islands Government has approved the staged, limited rearmament of the RSIPF including the Police Response Team (PRT) and the Close Personal Protection (CPP) Unit.
+In 2013 the Solomon Islands Government approved the staged, limited rearmament of the RSIPF including the Police Response Team (PRT) and the Close Personal Protection (CPP) Unit.
 In May 2017, the RSIPF was rearmed with pistols and shotguns with 125 officers from the PRT and CPP trained to use firearms.
 In 2022, Australia donated sixty Daniel Defense MK18 rifles and provided training to PRT officers.

 Under the Police Act 2013, the RSIPF is also responsible for fire services and maintains a fire service in Honiara and the major provincial capitals.